slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/Alignment and phylogeny.md

 for more details on arguments, please follow: https://mafft.cbrc.jp/alignment/software/tips0.html

-* No masking was used before alignment
+* No masking was used after alignment
 ## Phylogenetic tree after alignment
 Using RAxML to perform a rapid bootstrap analysis to infer a maximum likelihood tree based on molecular sequence data in PHYLIP format.